Should I Choose Squarespace or WordPress?

-- WPBakery Page Builder— This page builder plugin is one of our favorites with its clean HTML and over 250 add-on features.
+- WPBakery Page Builder— With its clean HTML and over 250 add-on features, this page builder plugin is one of our favorites.

-Plugins do require maintenance and can be complicated if problems are presented.
+Plugins do require maintenance and can be complicated if you are presented with any problems.
 If you’re interested in hiring a WordPress maintenance company, contact SolutionBuilt.

 Round 2 Winner: WordPress

 It’s a common misconception that once a website is live, it’s good to go with smooth sailing ahead.
-While this could be true if you are paying an ongoing, skilled web developer on a monthly basis, in most cases, your website needs to be regularly maintained to run properly.
+While this could be true if you are paying an ongoing, skilled web developer on a monthly basis, this is not always the case.
+Websites can crash, experience slow loading times, or require informational updates.
+In most cases, your website needs regular maintenance to run properly.

 Think of it like cars.
-Our cars need to be properly maintained in order to perform.
+Our cars need to be properly maintained in order to perform well.
 Likewise, websites need to be maintained to fix broken links, improve page speed, ensure the latest technologies and tools are implemented, fix snippets of code that quit working, and much more.
-Like cars, websites are tricky, and they need to be serviced in order to run efficiently and reliably.
+Like cars, websites are tricky, and they need regular servicing in order to run efficiently and reliably.

 Google flags internal website errors and warnings. therefore errors will affect your SERP.
 It’s important to have ongoing website maintenance for SEO.